 Here are the steps to training your new Husky pup:

-1. Tell your puppy that you’re in charge.
+1. Let your puppy that you’re in charge

 First and foremost, it’s important to let your new puppy know that you are in charge of making and enforcing the rules.
 There’s no need to be loud or aggressive with your dog.
 In fact, this will make your dog lose respect for you.
 Instead, keep your demeanor calm as you kindly and firmly tell your pup, in language the dog can understand, that you are in charge.
 You can read a few real-life tips on establishing yourself as the leader on the Hill’s website.